thomasbattram/thesis/index/thesis.knit.md

 \caption{(ref:rsq-sum-distribution-cap)}(\#fig:rsq-sum-distribution)
 \end{figure}

+These results suggest that some associations within the database are likely to be inflated, yet for most traits, variation at individual DNA methylation sites captures little trait variance.
+Summing the r^2^ values indicates a substantial proportion of trait variance can be captured by multiple DNA methylation sites for some traits, but this can only be estimated by jointly modelling the contribution of all sites to trait variance.
+This is explored in __Chapter \@ref(h2ewas-chapter)__.
+Here, the sum of r^2^ values is used to indicate whether the results of a study are likely inflated and thus unlikely to be robust.

 ### Robustness of results {#robustness-of-results}

+Here we continue to explore the robustness of results to 1. identify potential improvements that could be made for future studies and 2. identify potentially erroneous associations to exclude from downstream analyses.

-579 studies adjusted for batch effects in at least one model.
+579 studies adjusted for batch effects in at least one model and XXX studies adjusted for cell composition in at least one model.
 Of all DMPs identifed, 9.3% were measured by potentially faulty probes (REF) and an extra 0.64% were present on sex chromosomes (__Figure \@ref(fig:faulty-probes-plot)__).

 (ref:faulty-probes-cap) __The percentage of differentially methylated positions that may have been identified by faulty probes and the percentage of EWAS that reported identifying at least one of these probes.__ Some CpGs are both on a sex chromosome and were identified as faulty by Zhou et al. They were labelled as 'potentially faulty'.